openbtps/btps-node/docs/docusaurus/docs/sdk/apiReference.md

 ```

 **Description:**
 Signs and (optionally) encrypts a BTPS document for secure transmission.
 Handles key lookup, encryption, and signature in one step.
+Now supports key rotation through selector-based public key resolution.

 **Arguments:**